exposit/katamoiran/_posts/2016-12-10-even-odd-dice-probabilities.md

     source: Lumpley
 ---

-I've been playing a lot of games where you roll a certain number of d6s out of a pool (and sometimes then assign the results to stakes), and I absolutely love them.

-One thing I've been having a lot of trouble wrapping my brain around is the probabilities.
+One thing I've been having a lot of trouble wrapping my brain around is the probabilities when rolling d6s and not adding them together, but looking at the face value of each.
 If I roll 2d6 and need a 5 or better to succeed, what are the odds I will?
 What if I manage to add another die?
 What if I need a 4 or better?
 What if "even" is what I want, not 4+?

 <!--more-->